Tips for Avoiding Caregiver Burnout

 - Other community Resources Your local United Way and faith-based organizations can also help you find assistance.

 - Social workers Social workers at hospitals, clinics, or home health agencies, and specially trained s “geriatric care managers,” can help, too.
-The National Association of Professional Geriatrics Care Managers can provide more information.
+The Aging Life Care Association can provide more information on geriatrics care managers.
 (Note: Insurance usually doesn’t cover the cost of geriatric care manager assistance.)

 Among other things, these groups and individuals can help you find the following kinds of help: